wuzhengy/TAU/README.md

   - Send off-chain invite messages to member via community routing.
 - One secrete key per device, not recommend to copy secrete key between devices.
 - power/balance(0/0) = read only.
+- inviting
+  - inviting to a new chat, setup blockchain, send coins, send link, observing the blockchain
+  - inviting to a group, send coins, send link, observing the blockchain.
 - "disconnected"-> "connecting" -> "connected": inviting link has to include both A and B's public key. inviting link generation with a new salt defining the chatting group. salts will be communication channel for both chain and chat group.
   - when peer A add peer B's public key into contact list, status of B will show "connecting"; and A will publish "signaling B" on own zero salt #msg channel; A will try to ask B to add A's public key into B's contact list as well through inviting link.
     - if A and B belong to same community, the status will turn "disconnected" on B